Vidarious/Expired_Curator_2/resource/lib/form/doc/README.md

 #Curator Form
-This class is intended to be used for processing web form data.
+This class is intended to be used for processing web form submissions.
 Curator Form offers a variety of tools that help protect your forms from unwanted submissions.
 This includes protection from bots, spammers or people looking to perform malicious acts.

 The class only support the POST method for form submission.